amaxwellblair/amaxwellblair.github.io/definition/dau.md

 ### Formulas

     # Raw volume metrics
-    Authenticated DAUs = Unique sessions with an authenticated token Unauthenticated DAUs = Unique sessions with no token detected
+    Authenticated DAUs = Unique sessions with an authenticated token on a specific day Unauthenticated DAUs = Unique sessions with no authentication token detected on a specific day

     # Relative metrics
     Authenticated DAUs / Total registered users = % of users who use the site daily